 Mr. Varlack mentioned me on the air and graciously played the riddle scene from Puccini’s Turandot.
 It was thrilling.
 I listened and learned, too, from Wayne Conner, George Jellinek, Metropolitan Opera and Chicago Lyric Opera broadcasts, Carnegie Hall concerts and more.
 I knew I wanted to somehow be involved in radio.

 In the 1990s, I was the Classical Music Buyer at several Philadelphia-area Tower Records locations, again learning everything I could about repertoire and recordings.

 After having been told multiple times that I had a "radio voice," I attended a broadcasting school and began a 14-year stint at WNWR-AM, a time-brokered station where I produced shows, and the weekly public affairs program.

 Some listeners may know me from my time at Opera Philadelphia, where I’ve worked since 2001.
 I’m the voice you hear when you call the office or when you get a ticket alert on your phone.
 I’ve also interviewed Frederica von Stade, Lawrence Brownlee, Marietta Simpson, Jennifer Higdon and dozens of others for podcasts or events.

 Some may be familiar with the “Random Acts of Culture” I organized throughout Philadelphia, including a 750-voice choir at Macy’s to sing “Hallelujah” from Handel’s Messiah.
 The videos of those events garnered over 12 million views.

-Hear Mike as a substitute host during classical music hours.
+Hear Mike on Saturdays from 8 AM to 12 PM as host of Saturday Morning Classics, and as a substitute host during classical music hours.